How Our Drug Charge Lawyers Handle Drug Cases

-The charge you face for drug possession or another drug offense depends on the type of controlled substance, the amount under your control, your actions in relation to the drugs, and your perceived intent.
+The charge you face for drug trafficking or another drug offense depends on the type of controlled substance in your possession, the amount of the drugs in your possession, whether other items like scales or guns are also in your possession along with the drugs, your actions in relation to the drugs, and your perceived intent.
 For example, if you are found with a small amount of cocaine in your pocket, you will face a certain charge for cocaine possession.
-However, if you are found with large qualities of cocaine in your vehicle, some of which is in large packages while smaller amounts are in little baggies, then you may face a different charge for drug trafficking.
+However, if you are found with large quantities of cocaine in your vehicle, some of which is in large packages while smaller amounts are in little baggies, then you may face a different charge for possession with the intent to sell and/or deliver, or drug trafficking.

 Many drug charges are brought under NCGS 90-95(a), which states it is unlawful for anyone to:

-- Manufacture, sell or deliver, or possess with the intednt to manufacturer, sell or deliver, a controlled substance;
+- Manufacture, sell or deliver, or possess with the intent to manufacture, sell or deliver, a controlled substance;

 - Create, sell or deliver, or possess with the intent to sell or deliver, a counterfeit controlled substance; and